rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 [^oslo-elm-days]: Even if it is almost two years old now, some more details about the use of Elm at Rakuten can be found in my talk [Elm at large (companies)](https://youtu.be/yH6o322S8XQ) given at the **Oslo Elm Day 2019** conference.

-These are some of our public projects made in Elm: A generic [authentication and registration system](https://login.account.rakuten.com/sso/register?client_id=rakuten_tw01&redirect_uri=https%3A%2F%2Fwww.rakuten.com.tw%2Fmember%2Fdelegate&response_type=code&scope=openid+profile+email&ui_locales=en-UK#/registration/1), a [UI library](https://package.elm-lang.org/packages/rakutentech/r10/latest/) to build [stuff like this](https://ellie-app.com/c5SL2qqLZP2a1), an [HTTP library](https://rakutentech.github.io/http-trinity/), the [Rakuten Open Source website](https://rakutentech.github.io/) ([source code](https://github.com/rakutentech/rakutentech.github.io)), a simple [404 error page](https://login.account.rakuten.com/), an [informative page about security](https://static.id.rakuten.co.jp/static/about_security/jpn/) (in Japanese).
+These are some of our public projects made in Elm: A highly-customizable authentication and registration system used across different Rakuten services (for example [Rakuten Taiwan](https://login.account.rakuten.com/sso/register?client_id=rakuten_tw01&redirect_uri=https%3A%2F%2Fwww.rakuten.com.tw%2Fmember%2Fdelegate&response_type=code&scope=openid+profile+email&ui_locales=en-UK#/registration/1) and [Rakuten Sport](https://login.account.rakuten.com/sso/register?client_id=rakuten_sports&redirect_uri=https%3A%2F%2Fsports.rakuten.com%2F&response_type=code&scope=openid%2Bemail%2Bprofile&ui_locales=en-UK#/sign_in)) with different user journey requirements, a [UI library](https://package.elm-lang.org/packages/rakutentech/r10/latest/) to build [stuff like this](https://ellie-app.com/c5SL2qqLZP2a1), an [HTTP library](https://rakutentech.github.io/http-trinity/), the [Rakuten Open Source website](https://rakutentech.github.io/) ([source code](https://github.com/rakutentech/rakutentech.github.io)), a simple — but infinitely cute! — [404 error page](https://login.account.rakuten.com/), an [informative page about security](https://static.id.rakuten.co.jp/static/about_security/jpn/) (in Japanese).

 ![Credit Card Demo](./images/credit-card-demo.png)
 _[Example of a credit card form](https://r10.netlify.app/form_example_credit_card/) made using the R10 library._